ArkaB-DS/ArkaB-DS.github.io/_pages/awards.md

 ### 2021
 ---
-- *Academic Excellence Award*, Department of Mathematics and Statistics, Indian Institute of Technology, Kanpur
+- *Academic Excellence Award*, Department of Mathematics and Statistics, IIT, Kanpur
 >Awarded to the top 10% of each department based on their CPI, provided CPI > 8.5/10.

 ### 2020
 ---
-- *Academic Excellence Award*, Department of Mathematics and Statistics, Indian Institute of Technology, Kanpur
+- *Academic Excellence Award*, Department of Mathematics and Statistics, IIT, Kanpur
 >Awarded to the top 10% of each department based on their CPI, provided CPI > 8.5/10.

 ### 2019